-A triptych is a three-part painting, with the panels hinged together.
-It is meant to be displayed on an altar.
-The one depicted in the title image is by the Flemish painter Robert Campin.
+A triptych is a three-part painting.
+The panels hinge together.
+It sits atop an altar.
+The one in the title image is by the Flemish painter Robert Campin.
 It dates from the early 15th century.

-The topic of this triptych is the Annunciation, the moment when the angel Gabriel informs Mary of her impregnation by God.
+The topic of this triptych is the Annunciation.
+This is the moment when the angel Gabriel informs Mary of her impregnation by God.
 In the upper left center panel, you can see baby Jesus flying in on a cross and rays of light.
 Note that the folds in Mary’s gown form a star, which is strategically highlighted.

-In the left panel are figured the burgher who commissioned the triptych and his wife.
-The right panel depicts Joseph making mousetraps to symbolize how Jesus will trap the devil.
+The left panel depicts the burgher who commissioned the triptych and his wife.
+The right panel shows Joseph making mousetraps.
+These symbolize how Jesus will trap the devil.

-All three panels are of interiors – courtyard, sitting room, work shop – and all three have openings onto the exterior.
+All three panels are of interiors: the courtyard, the sitting room and the work shop.
+And all three have openings onto the exterior.
 The left and right panels give us intriguing glimpses of the ordinary world going on around an extraordinary event.
 The main window in the center panel gives us a visual metaphor for heaven.
-This window itself is a marvel, with its shutters and lattices and stained glass.
+This window itself is a marvel with its shutters and lattices and stained glass.

-I envision my Forest Breeze series – Tied Up (affiliate), Captured (affiliate), and Knocked Out (affiliate)– as a triptych.
+I envisioned my Forest Breeze series as a triptych.
 All three books are set in Vietnam, specifically Ho Chi Minh City, aka Saigon, and the Mekong Delta.
 Each story is stand-alone, but the characters are interrelated.
 There is also a place, namely the Forest Breeze Club, connecting them.
-There is one plot line, as well, although it is probably more accurate to say that there are three plot lines, each one tracing an ever-widening circle around a particular world evil, namely human trafficking.
+There is one plot line, as well, although it is probably more accurate to say that there are three plot lines.
+Each one traces an ever-widening circle around a particular world evil, namely human trafficking.

 If an altarpiece is by definition sacred, then my Forest Breeze triptych would be by contrast profane.
 But I am going to reject the sacred/profane dichotomy.

-Instead, I am going to play with the possibilities Campin’s painting affords me, to squeeze what I can out of comparing my triptych to his.
+Instead, I am going to play with the possibilities Campin’s painting affords me.
+I want to squeeze what I can out of comparing my triptych to his.

-First, Campin’s painting is about as coy, reverent, and kinky a depiction of sex that I can imagine.
+First, Campin’s painting is about as coy, reverent, and kinky a depiction of sex imaginable.
 Baby Jesus shooting down to the center of the star on Mary’s gown?
 With voyeurs on their knees watching from the sidelines?
 And cuckolded Joseph next door, calming making mousetraps?

-The panels of my Forest Breeze series are made out of three different romance subgenres: BDSM (Tied Up) (affiliate); motorcycle clubs (Captured) (affiliate); and mixed martial arts (Knocked Out) (affiliate).
-BDSM, MC, and MMA romances foreground physicality in a way other subgenres do not necessarily.
+The panels of my Forest Breeze series are made out of three different romance subgenres: BDSM in Tied Up; motorcycle clubs in Captured; and mixed martial arts in Knocked Out.
+BDSM, MC, and MMA romances foreground physicality in ways other subgenres do not necessarily.

 BDSM, in particular, is all about sex.
-MC romances include another form of physicality in frequent brawling, while MMA romances are structured around fighting tournaments.
-So, yes, just like the main event in Campin’s painting is Mary’s impregnation, mine is all about physical contact and ultimately all about sex.
+MC romances include another form of physicality in frequent brawling.
+MMA romances foreground fighting tournaments.
+So, yes, just like the main event in Campin’s painting is Mary’s impregnation, mine is all about physical contact.
+Ultimately, all about sex.

-Second, the scene of the town square outside the window in Campin’s right panel invites my interest and rouses my curiosity to imagine what life in that town must have been like 700 years ago.
-What drew me to the BDSM, MC, and MMA subgenres is that all three involve similarly distant (to my experience) worlds.
+Second, the scene of the town square outside the window in Campin’s right panel invites my interest.
+It rouses my curiosity to imagine what life in that town must have been like 700 years ago.
+The BDSM, MC, and MMA subgenres drew me into similarly distant (to my experience) worlds.
 Each is tantalizing.
 Each has its own rules, regulations, codes of behavior, and terminology.
 It has been fascinating to go through the window to explore them.

 I find Campin’s painting beautiful and compelling.
 I make no similar claims for my work, but I do thank him for the inspiration.